FabrizioC95/SelfScheduled_Neural_Clustering/README.md

 The file "SelfScheduled_Neural_Clustering.ipynb" contains an example for running the network and includes code for you to run it on your own dataset.
 This file is a Google Colab Notebook, so all the code is already written for you:

+- 1. Click on the "Example" folder
-- 1. Click "SelfScheduled_Neural_Clustering.ipynb"
+- 2. Click "SelfScheduled_Neural_Clustering.ipynb"
-- 2. Click "Open in Colab" at the top
+- 3. Click "Open in Colab" at the top
-- 3. Follow the instructions in the notebook
+- 4. Follow the instructions in the notebook